elf4j/elf4j/README.md

 #### Thread safety

-Any `Logger` instance should be thread-safe.
+A `Logger` instance should be thread-safe.

 #### Severity Level